What Are The User Activation Rate Benchmarks for SaaS? The Answer Will Surprise You!

 Know your user persona and their JTBD well

-And to do that – you need to actually understand your persona and the different jobs they have that need to be done in your tool.
+And to do that – you need to understand your persona and the different jobs they have that need to be done in your tool.

-While user journey mapping and user persona templates are a topic for a whole different post – you may want to check out the linked articles to learn more about how to define your personas accurately to create your own internal user activation benchmarks for them.
+While user journey mapping and user persona templates are a topic for a whole different post – you may want to check out the linked articles to learn more about how to define your personas accurately to create your internal user activation benchmarks for them.

-Create branched user experiences leading to the Key Activation Points Only
+Create branched user experiences leading to the key activation points only

 I know I harp on about it all the time – you can’t have a traditional product tour and expect your users to activate.
 Showing them how to do STEP 4 before they’ve even taken STEP 1 is a surefire way to overwhelm them.
 The GIF below from an email marketing tool provides a good case in point: